 - 1 cup grated Parmesan cheese

 - Bring a large pot of water to a boil (at least 4 quarts).
-Season heavily with salt (pasta will be in the pot for less than a minute, so your water has to be salty enough to season it).
+Season heavily with salt (fresh, homemade pasta will be in the pot for only a minute, so your water has to be salty enough to season it).

-- When the water comes to a simmer drop in the potato slices and cook until almost tender--about 2 minutes.
+- When the water comes to a simmer drop in the potato slices and cook until almost tender—about 4 minutes.
 Lift out with a skimmer and set aside.

 - Next, drop in the green beans.
-I remove the stem end and cut them in half--leaving the blossom end in tact.
-Cook about 2 minutes or until tender-crisp, and remove with a skimmer and set aside.
+I remove the stem end and cut them in half, leaving the blossom end intact.
+Cook about 3 minutes or until tender-crisp, and remove with a skimmer and set aside with the potatoes.